scalefactory/s3du/README.md

 `s3du` can be installed by running `cargo install s3du`.

+## Minimum Supported Rust Version

+The MSRV for this project is currently 1.40.0.

 ## Usage

 `s3du` uses the default [AWS credentials] chain.
 As long as your AWS